blackonyyx/cognizant/Readme.md

 "/borrow": All books in the borrow list must be validly available for borrowing.
 Otherwise the response will return a error.
+"/return": Similarly all books to be extended must be valid.
 Extra endpoints for flavour/ usability
 /read